-Motorists arrested for DUI in Colorado are generally given the choice between taking a blood or breath test – unless the officer suspects the driver to be under the influence of drugs, in which case he or she can be required to take a blood test specifically.
+Motorists arrested for DUI in Colorado are generally given the choice between taking a blood or breath test – unless the officer suspects the driver of being under the influence of drugs, in which case he or she can be required to take a blood test specifically.
 DUI blood tests are generally more reliable than DUI breath tests.
 Yet they are still prone to errors.

 Our Colorado DUI defense lawyers have decades of experience challenging DUI blood tests.
 We understand Colorado’s strict DUI chemical testing procedures.
 We know how to learn when a blood sample has gone bad.

 To help you understand how to fight Colorado DUI blood tests, our caring Denver DUI attorneys discuss the following, below:

 - When must I take a Colorado DUI blood test?

 - Can I refuse to take a blood test?

 - Can my blood be taken against my will?

 Also see our general article on Colorado DUI chemical tests: Breath, blood, refuse?

 When you drive in Colorado, you give your express consent to a chemical test if you are arrested on suspicion of:

 - DUI — driving under the influence of alcohol and/or drugs,